PyryM/Tangova/README.md

 // to stop the motion tracking
 // note: these callbacks won't be called at the moment (but the function does work) Tangova.stopTango(successCallback, errorCallback);

+// to set the maximum pose update rate (starts at 30hz) Tangova.setMaxUpdateRate(15.5); // 15.5 hz
 ```

 The callback passed into start will receive pose updates: